-When Your Child Needs a Magnetic Resonance Imaging (MRI) Scan
+When Your Child Needs an MRI Scan

-Magnetic resonance imaging (MRI) is a test that uses strong magnets and radio waves to form detailed images of the body.
+An MRI is a test that uses strong magnets and radio waves to form detailed images of the body.
 Your child lies in an MRI scanner while images are taken.
 The scanner is a long magnet with a tunnel in the center.
 An MRI scan is used to show problems with soft tissue (such as blood vessels), or with body parts that are hidden by bone (such as the brain).
 Most MRI tests take 30 to 60 minutes.
 Depending on the type of MRI your child is having, the test may take longer.
 Give yourself extra time to check your child in.

 Before the test

 - Follow any directions your child is given for taking medicines and for not eating or drinking before the MRI scan.

 - Your child can follow a normal daily routine unless the healthcare provider tells you otherwise.

 - Make sure your child removes any makeup.
 Makeup may contain some metal.

 - Remove any metal objects such as watches, jewelry, hearing aids, eyeglasses, belts, clothing with zippers, or other types of metal objects from your child.
 These things may interfere with the MRI scanner's magnetic field.
 Dental braces and fillings aren't a problem.
 But in some cases, MRI scans shouldn't be done on children who have metal implants.

 - Remove ear (cochlear) implants before the MRI scan.